 The IOPC is committed to improving and reviewing the quality of our data.
 As data quality improves, there may be variance with figures reported previously.

-This report covers the period 1 April 2018 to 31 March 2019.
+This report covers the period 1 April 2019 to 31 March 2020.
 The investigations covered in the first section of this report were completed during this period.
-However, the results of misconduct or criminal proceedings that took place in 2018/19 may have been as a result of investigations completed before 2018/19.
+However, they may have been completed before 2019/20 with the resulting misconduct proceedings taking place during 2019/20.
 This means investigation outcomes and proceedings figures should not be compared.